JuliaAPlavin/CompatHelperLocal.jl/README.md

 Check [compat] entries for package in `pkg_dir`.
 Reports issues and returns whether checks pass.

-<a target='_blank' href='https://github.com/aplavin/CompatHelperLocal.jl/blob/98b8fc0444e4a36b2baf821cdd20e5f4017fed8d/src/CompatHelperLocal.jl#L37' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/aplavin/CompatHelperLocal.jl/blob/9635db3649717a7a302590cd1451f9fcc8dcce7c/src/CompatHelperLocal.jl#L37' class='documenter-source'>source</a><br>

 <a id='CompatHelperLocal.@check-Tuple{}' href='#CompatHelperLocal.@check-Tuple{}'>#</a>
 **`CompatHelperLocal.@check`** &mdash; *Macro*.

 Check [compat] entries for current package.
+Reports issues and returns whether checks pass.
 Can be called from the package itself, or from its tests.

-<a target='_blank' href='https://github.com/aplavin/CompatHelperLocal.jl/blob/98b8fc0444e4a36b2baf821cdd20e5f4017fed8d/src/CompatHelperLocal.jl#L96' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/aplavin/CompatHelperLocal.jl/blob/9635db3649717a7a302590cd1451f9fcc8dcce7c/src/CompatHelperLocal.jl#L97' class='documenter-source'>source</a><br>